 Please note these roles are volunteer roles.

-Talk and Support, a friendly voice at the end of the phone.
+Here to Talk, a friendly voice at the end of the phone.

 Carers have been left feeling isolated and alone as a result of the pandemic, separated from family and friends and still unable to attend countless support groups and cafes in their community.
-The Talk and Support service was rapidly expanded due to the pandemic, where volunteers call carers every two weeksfor around 30 mins.
+The Here to Talk service was rapidly expanded due to the pandemic, where volunteers call carers every two weeksfor around 30 mins.
 Over the last 12 months our volunteers involved with the befriending project have soared to 170 individuals supporting 298 carers over the last 12 months.